-I had no problems with battery life while leaving the tracker open for the entire duration of the hike (I also used my iPhone to take pictures, I wasn’t exactly conserving battery).
-I would, however, advise that you do bring portable battery pack for longer trips.
+I had no problems with battery life while leaving the tracker open for the entire duration of the hike (I also used my iPhone to take pictures, I wasn’t trying hard to conserve my battery).
+I would, however, advise that you do bring a portable battery pack for longer trips.

 Gaia GPS Saved Track

-Saved Tracks show you all of your historical data for your hike/drive/off road adventure.
-They allow you to share, edit and take notes as well as manage your photos that are associated with the hike.
+Saved Tracks show you all your historical data for your hike/drive/off road adventure.
+They allow you to share, edit and take notes as well as manage your photos from your hikes.

 When you click on the track details, you can see how fast (err I mean slow) you hiked, what the altitude gain was and the profile graph of how much you trogged through the ascent/descent.

 The app also allows you to collect details about your trip on top of the rich data sources – attach images and comments.
 When we went to Buescher state park, I used the app to track and mark fire damage for personal interest as well as to mark trailheads and check waypoints.